 - 1.2.1 EPAC defines "residency" as being in Hanover either taking classes or on leave.

 Residency requirements vary depending on the position for which the candidate is running.
-In specific instances where candidates are required to be on campus during specific terms, on file Dartmouth Plan must fulfill the residency requirements. - 1.2.2 Student Body President and Vice President: Pursuant to the Student Assembly Constitution, persons elected must be in residence for the Fall, Winter and Spring terms in the academic year following the election. - 1.2.3 Class President, Vice-President, or Class Council Executives: All candidates must be in residence two of the four terms following the election (Summer, Fall, Winter, Spring). - 1.2.4 House Senators: All candidates must be in residence two of the four terms following the election (Summer, Fall, Winter, Spring).
+In specific instances where candidates are required to be on campus during specific terms, the Dartmouth Plan on file must fulfill the residency requirements. - 1.2.2 Student Body President and Vice President: Pursuant to the Student Assembly Constitution, persons elected must be in residence for the Fall, Winter and Spring terms in the academic year following the election. - 1.2.3 Class President, Vice-President, or Class Council Executives: All candidates must be in residence two of the four terms following the election (Summer, Fall, Winter, Spring). - 1.2.4 House Senators: All candidates must be in residence two of the four terms following the election (Summer, Fall, Winter, Spring).
 One of these terms must be Fall or Winter. - 1.2.5 COS/OAC: All candidates must be in residence three of the five terms following the election.
-For additional requirements, please see the Information for Committee on Standards (COS) and Organization Adjudication Committee (OAC) Candidates handout. - 1.2.6 House Council Positions: Candidates for Senior Chairman must be in residence during the Fall, Winter and Spring terms of the year following the election.
-Candidates for other house council position must be in residence for at least one term during the year following the election.
+For additional requirements, please see the Information for Committee on Standards (COS) and Organization Adjudication Committee (OAC) Candidates handout.